Türkçe Sayfa için Tıklayınız

 SANART Association of Aesthetics and Visual Culture invites proposals on the theme of “Historicity and Contemporaneity” for the 9th The Mediterranean Congress of Aesthetics which is organised in cooperation with Çanakkale Onsekiz Mart University.
 The conference will explore the complex relationship between our understanding of the past and our experience of the present with a particular focus on the aesthetic dimensions of this dynamic.

 In a world characterized by both global interconnectedness and local specificities, our temporal geographies are marked by a constant tension between the enduring legacies of history and the ever-shifting currents of the present.
 How do we navigate this tension?
-How does our awareness of the past shape our aesthetic sensibilities, and creative practices in the contemporary moment?
+How does our awareness of the past shape our aesthetic sensibilities, and creative practices in the contemporary moment?This tension is particularly acute in the formation of cultural identities.
+As global flows of information and culture accelerate, communities strive to maintain a sense of continuity with their past, often through the preservation of historical sites, traditions, and artistic practices.
+Yet, this preservation cannot be static; it must engage with the present to remain relevant and meaningful.
+This engagement can lead to complex negotiations between tradition and innovation, local and global influences, shaping the cultural landscape of our time.

 The congress will feature keynote addresses from renowned experts Thierry de Duve, Jacob Lund, Alan Wenham Prosser, and Eray Çaylı.
 It will foster a global dialogue among researchers from diverse fields and backgrounds.